fuzzylogicxx/fuzzylogic/posts/async-await.md

 My notes and reminders for handling promises with `async` and `await` In Real Life.
 ---

-## `async` functions

-The `async` function declaration defines an _asynchronous function_ i.e. a function whose processes can operate independently of other processes and can respond at its own convenience.

-`async` functions always returns a promise.
-So regardless of what it might appear to be returning, rest assured that this return value will be implicitly wrapped in a resolved promise.

 ## The `await` keyword

 Notes: